 - Accessories are a must.

-- Keep grooming to a minimal with stylishly messy hair and an unshaven face.
+- Keep grooming to a minimum with stylishly messy hair and an unshaven face.

 - Head to the thrift store to find one-off bohemian pieces.